 Cowrie Tribal Shell Necklace.
 Indonesian, New Guinea White Cowrie Shells On Braided Rope, Two Strand Large Ceremonial Necklace:

 This Cowrie Tribal Shell Necklace is a large Indonesian ceremonial necklace from New Guinea.
-It is made up of two rows of white Cowrie Shells attached to a base of beige braided rope, and decorated with a single band of seeds.
-Each Shell is, approximately, 7 to 10cm long, the necklace is 33cm in width and 40cm high, and is finished with a beige rope loop and a circular wood toggle.
+It is made up of two rows of white Cowrie Shells attached to a base of beige braided rope.
+Each Shell is, approximately, 7 to 10cm long.
+The necklace is 33cm wide and 40cm high, and is finished with a beige rope loop and a circular wood toggle.